'I wanted to make the world a better place through efficiency and innovation...'

 ‘I often worked 30+ hours while studying, and for one year studied part-time while working 50+ hours, however you do it Uni is worth it!
 Nothing I learnt working compares to what I got out of my studies, it just gave me a continuous real life context to apply my knowledge to and ponder about.’

-After connecting with Mainfreight through a Careers Fair on campus, Tanisha now works in Logistics where she monitors incoming orders and outgoing freight for their larger clients.
+After connecting with Mainfreight through a Careers Fair on campus, Tanisha now works as an Account Champion for one of their key clients, managing inventory planning and dispatch.
 It is a role that sees her work with rigorous process and demand, which utilises a lot of the abilities she had picked up while at UC.

 ‘I enjoy playing with the big toys, seeing the behind the scenes of transport and logistics, and learning about all the various forms of third party logistics.